BitBagCommerce/SyliusElasticsearchPlugin/README.md

 3. Clean your cache with `bin/console cache:clear` command.
 4. :tada:

+**Be aware!
+Elasticsearch does not handle dashes well.
+This plugin depends on the code field in Sylius resources.
+Plese use underscores instead of dashes in your code fields.**

 ### Excluding options and attributes in the filter menu

 You might not want to show some specific options or attributes in the menu.
 You can set specific parameters for that: